Philadelphia Slip and Fall Lawyer

 First, nearly all, if not all, states have very strict notice deadlines and statute of limitations for filing a lawsuit.
 Second, nearly all states have a limit on how much money you can recover if you win your case.
 It should also be noted that these are complicated legal cases and not all lawyers will handle them.
-You should look for a personal injury lawyer who handles government cases.
+You should look for a trip and fall lawyer in Philadelphia, PA who handles government cases.

 When Might a City Be Liable for a Slip and Fall